 - Electrical or plumbing problems.
 Many plumbing and electrical problems are small and inexpensive to fix.
 Some people try to save money by doing projects themselves or by hiring an amateur.
 If the previous homeowners cut corners with wiring or plumbing, consider repair costs when deciding whether to purchase the house.

-- Foundation issues – Not all small cracks are deal breakers.
+- Foundation issues.
+Not all small cracks are deal breakers.
 When it comes to foundation issues, the main objective is to determine the causes behind cracks.
-Is it just minor settling of the structure, or is it more serious, such as large tree roots or poor soil conditions?
+Is it just minor settling of the structure?
+Or is it more serious, such as large tree roots or poor soil conditions?
 Once you’ve found the cause of the cracking, you’ll be able to better assess whether you’re willing to move forward.

-- Water damage – Be sure to get an explanation for any water damage you discover.
+- Water damage.
+Be sure to get an explanation for any water damage you discover.
 Find out if the basement is likely to flood or if rusty pipes played a role.
 These larger issues should raise a red flag and help you determine if this is a deal breaker for you.

 The information uncovered in the home inspection can be used for negotiation with the seller.
 If the home has major issues, you may ask the seller to fix the problems or drop the asking price so you have extra money to take care of them yourself.

 When you do decide to put a bid on a house, it's important to find the mortgage loan that best fits your family’s budget.
-At Nationwide Bank, there are many types of mortgages designed to meet your borrowing needs – from fixed and adjustable rate mortgage loans, to jumbo loans and refinancing.